 Student Life is comprised of four different offices:

 - Intramural Sports, Forrest Fitness Center, and Outdoor Recreation

 - Transitional and Leadership Development Programs

-The Student Leadership and Programs Office encourage students to become involved in life on campus and to participate in many of the co-curricular programs being offered.
+The Student Life Office encourage students to become involved in life on campus and to participate in many of the co-curricular programs being offered.
 Involvement throughout one’s college years will contribute to further student learning and personal development.